Aaron-AALG/uwTOPSIS/README.md

 ## Usage

 uwTOPSIS is implemented in order to manage **Pandas** DataFrames as input data which will be converted to **NumPy** arrays.
-Here is an example based on the paper abovementioned (V. Liern et. al 2020), although we only use three alternatives and four criteria:
+Here is an example based on the paper abovementioned (V. Liern et. al 2020), in which we only use three alternatives and four criteria:

 ```python
 import pandas as pd